pixijs/pixijs/.github/CONTRIBUTING.md

 bug if it ever happens again.
 This prevents regressions from sneaking in.

 For a speedy workflow:
-1. Run `npm run start` in one terminal.
+1. Run `npm start` in one terminal.
 This watches the source tree and compiles it incrementally.
 2. When desired, run `npm run unit-test` in another terminal.
-This runs tests using the compilation output from `npm run start`.
+This runs tests using the compilation output from `npm start`.

 ### Submitting Your Change